Covid-19 Crisis Management

 The Governor’s proclamation prohibits local law enforcement from enforcing eviction orders issued solely for non-payment of rent.
 Evictions for other reason may continue.

 This office will continue to monitor the effects of the Covid-19 crisis and work on our cases to the best of our ability.
-This summary may be updated as further events and changes are known.
+This summary will continue to be updated as further events and changes are known.

 If you have questions you may contact our office.
-Hopefully the crisis will resolve itself without causing too much economic and personal damage.
+We remain hopeful that that the crisis will abate soon.
 Stay safe.